Ove Ramel

-Ove Ramel (1637 - 29 January 1685) was a Danish landowner.
+Ove Ramel (1637 – 29 January 1685) was a Danish landowner and administrator.

 Biography

 Ramel (also written Offue Rommel and Rammel) was the son of Privy Counsellor Henrik Ramel (1601–1653) and Margrethe Skeel (died 1671 or later).
 He attended Sorø Academy in 1653–1656 and then went abroad to continue his education enrolling at the University of Orléans in 1659.
 After Denmark's loss of Scania/Skåne to Sweden in 1660, Ramel was naturalized after swearing his loyalty to the Swedish king.